 Medicare is the federal health insurance program for people 65 and over; for disabled individuals who receive SSDI through Social Security; and those with Lou Gehrig’s (ALS) or End Stage Renal Disease (ESRD).
-Your (red, white and blue) Medicare card has your unique identification number and the effective dates of Part A, Part B, or both.
+Your (red, white and blue) Medicare card has your unique identification number and the effective dates of Part A, or Part B, or both.

 Part A covers 1) inpatient hospitalization; 2) treatment in a skilled nursing facility; 3) home health care; and 4) hospice.